 - Have the students sing along with you.

 - Make sure to give emphasis to words like boom and bang!

 To test individual students, you could even get them to do one line each after you’ve done a few practice rounds together.

 Verbal learners learn most effectively when using words.
 These words can be either written or spoken and as such these students prefer explanations over being shown something visually.

-Traditional lectures and discussion work very well with these types of students and are happy discussing topics and asking questions.
+Traditional lectures and discussions work very well with these types of students and are happy discussing topics and asking questions.